 The Fraternity of the Farm in Moyashimon has some elements of this, especially in the live-action adaptation.
 They certainly have the run of the school during the Spring Festival story arc.

 The Public Safety Commission from Rosario + Vampire are the only ones allowed to use their monster powers on school grounds, which they abuse.
 They've even got their own dungeon for imprisoning the "unruly".
 They personally take it upon themselves to execute any human who discovers the school.
+They can also interrupt an instructor's class, round up and arrest students, tie their hands, and march them out, with the instructor powerless to stop them.
+Of course, it's heavily implied that they only got so bad under the leadership of Kuyou, an anti-humanextremist who also happened to be The Mole for Fairy Tale at the time, and that things improved after Tsukune and his Unwanted Harem defeat Kuyou.

 In Maid-Sama!, the Seika student council isn't really all that different from any 'normal' anime student council, but the Miyabigaoka (insanely rich kid school very similar to Ouran but played straight) student council can prosecute other students from other schools for punching a chess club member.